Ralsei-x64/aethers-oc-efi/README.md

 If you're updating macOS, disable WhateverGreen.
 WhateverGreen will cause crashes during the update process!
 It's okay to re-enable it after you're done updating.

 **Acknowledgements:**
-- The [AMD OS X](https://discord.com/invite/EfCYAJW) discord for providing a patched version of AppleIGC which works with my system.
+- [AMD OS X](https://discord.com/invite/EfCYAJW) for providing a patched AppleIGC and the massive amount of help they were to me.
 - [AMD Vanilla](https://github.com/AMD-OSX/AMD_Vanilla/tree/beta) for AMD patches
 - [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) for teaching me how to set up OpenCore
 - [Apple](https://apple.com) for macOS